 - Clean hands are the first defense against damage to cross-stitch fabric.

 Wash your hands before stitching.
 This is essential!
 There are oils on your hands that can stain the fabric and let's not forget about the dirt (even the stuff you can't see).
 Stop and wash your hands if you touch anything that may soil them while you are stitching.
-Gently ask anyone who wants to touch your cross stitching to wash their hands first.
-Make sure you dry your hands and do not use lotion afterwards.
+Gently ask anyone who wants to touch your cross-stitching to wash their hands first.
+Make sure you dry your hands and do not use lotion afterward.